asrjy/gpu/notes/003/README.md

+- multiply + add operation is usually called fused multiply add (FMA)
+- a warp scheduler is the physical core where instructions are executed within a warp.
+- there are four warp schedulers per multiprocessor.
 - profiling refers to analyzing cuda runtimes, memory access patterns, opengl calls, kernel execution times etc.,
 - nvprof (nvidia visual profiler) is a command line profiler that is now considered deprecated.
 - nsys (nvidia nsight systems) is a system wide analysis tool and includes both cpu and gpu activity. recommended for modern cuda profiling.